go-rod/rod/README.md

   Theoretically, Rod should perform faster and consume less memory than Chromedp.

   Chromedp uses a [fix-sized buffer](https://github.com/chromedp/chromedp/blob/b56cd66/target.go#L69-L73) for events, it can cause dead-lock on high concurrency.
-Because Chromedp uses single event-loop, the slow event handlers will block each other.
+Because Chromedp uses a single event-loop, the slow event handlers will block each other.
 Rod doesn't have these issues because it's based on [goob](https://github.com/ysmood/goob).

   Chromedp will JSON decode every message from the browser, rod is decode-on-demand, so Rod performs better, especially for heavy network events.

   Chromedp uses third part WebSocket lib which has [1MB overhead](https://github.com/chromedp/chromedp/blob/b56cd66f9cebd6a1fa1283847bbf507409d48225/conn.go#L43-L54) for each cdp client, if you want to control thousands of remote browsers it can become a problem.
-Because of this limitation, if you evaluate a js script larger than 1MB, Chromedp will crash.
+Because of this limitation, if you evaluate a js script larger than 1MB, Chromedp will crash, here's an example of how easy you can crash Chromedp: [gist](https://gist.github.com/ysmood/0d5b2c878ecbdb598776af7d3d305b79).

   When a crash happens, Chromedp will leave the zombie browser process on Windows and Mac.